Mali Weather Today

 What is the climatic condition of Mali today?

-Climate Conditions in Mali shows overcast clouds today.
+Climate Conditions in Mali shows broken clouds today.

 What is the humidity in Mali today?